KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    :alt: Monitors

 Support multiple guide overlays.
 Move with the mouse to the upper-right corner of the monitor to access the toolbar.

+.. versionadded:: 22.08.0

+The color of the guide overlays can be changed.
+See :ref:`monitor_toolbars`

 .. _preview_resolution: